Comet fort II World War II

 Related stories

-The narrator describes an event in the Daugavgrīva fortress during World War I, when it was bombed by an air force in the German army.
-The fortress was one of the strategic objects that remained important until the end of World War II.
+The narrator describes an event in the Daugavgrīva Fortress during World War I, when it was bombed by a German army airship.
+The fortress was one of the strategic objects that retained its importance until the end of World War II.